DataBiosphere/terra-cli/CONTRIBUTING.md

 - Have permission to use the default WSM spend profile directly on the SAM resource.
 - Do not have permission to use the default WSM spend profile.

+You can see the available test users on the users admin [page](https://admin.google.com/ac/users) with a `test.firecloud.org` GSuite account.

 The script to setup the initial set of test users on the SAM dev instance is in `tools/setup-test-users.sh`.
 Note that the current testing setup uses pre-defined users in the `test.firecloud.org` domain.
 There would be some refactoring involved in varying this domain.